 The case for Yes on Measure H

-The funding gap is real, and old
+The funding gap is real

 What's already been cut